rdnt/ledmux/README.md

        ..
 ```

-The first byte is the ASCII **mode** character in binary.
+The first byte is the ASCII *mode* character.
 The rest of the bytes that follow MUST be `N * 3`, where `N` is the number of LEDs that will be controlled.
-If the strip has more leds the rest of the LEDs' behavior is undefined, if it has less the underlying ws2811.c library will probably error out (haven't tested that out, YMMV)
+If the strip has more or less LEDs the behavior is undefined.

+The Rainbow mode is basically a moving color wheel gradient, meaning that all the LEDs have the next color in the chain, and they cycle all the available colors, from red to green to blue and back to red.
+It is implemented server-side, so no data needs to be sent after initiating it.

 ## Contributing